mblwhoi/drupal_faceted_search/README.txt

    - Search (Drupal core module)
    - Taxonomy (Drupal core module -- only needed if you intend to use Taxonomy Facets)

-3. Go to the Administer > User management > Access control page, and grant the "use faceted search" permission to the roles you intend to give access to faceted search.

-4. Go to the Administer > Site building > Blocks page, and enable the following
+3. Go to the Administer > Site building > Blocks page, and enable the following
    blocks:

    - Faceted search / Current search